 Isala Van Diest and Marie Popelin, founders of feminism.

 Isala Van Diest (1842-1916) was the first female doctor in Belgium.
-She she had to do her studies abroad because Belgian universities did not allow women in 1870.
+She had to do her studies abroad because Belgian universities did not allow women in 1870.
 In 1884 she was given permission to open her practice, A Special law had to be made to give her that permission.
 She opened her practice in Brussels, where she also worked in a shelter house for prostitutes.
-Van Diest was one of the founders of the Ligue belge du Droit des Femmes in 1892, along with Marie Popelin.
-There organisation is was the beginning of feminism in Belgium and the rest of the world.
+Van Diest was one of the founders of the Ligue Belge du Droit des Femmes in 1892, along with Marie Popelin.
+Their organization is was the beginning of feminism in Belgium and the rest of the world.

 |Picture by G. De Martelaere|

-The National Bank of Belgium had 5 million 2 euro coin made to honor them.
+The National Bank of Belgium had 5 million 2 euro coins made to honor them.
 The coin was issued on the occasion of 100 years of International Women's Day in 2011.
-It is the first time that women who are not members of the Belgian Royal family are on a official coin.
+It is the first time that women who are not members of the Belgian Royal family are on an official coin.